 Note these specific transcript guidelines:

 Click here or read below to find out if your program requires the GRE or GMAT.
-Your official test scores must be on file before a decision will be released.
+Your official test scores must be on file before your application will be reviewed.

 All applicants to the NYU Polytechnic School of Engineering for graduate study must demonstrate excellent English language skills in reading, writing, speaking, and comprehension.
 Proficiency will be determined by the TOEFL (Test of English as a Foreign Language)*, IELTS (International English Language Testing System), CAE (Cambridge English: Advanced), or Pearson PTE Academic exams.
 The Office of Graduate Enrollment Management and Admissions reserves the right to request proof of English competency from any applicant.
 At least one of these exams is required for: